Sorry, you need to enable JavaScript to visit this website.

 Use the following tips to prepare your home, family, and pets before a power outage:

 • Stay Informed through local radio, television or official social media accounts.
-Download the free HSEMA app or AlertDC to receive updates wherever you are.
+Sign up for AlertDC to receive updates wherever you are.

 • Make a Family Emergency Plan.
 Your family members may not all be in one place when a power outage happens.
 It is important to know how you will contact one another and how and where you will meet.